etcd-io/etcd/hack/patch/README.md

 # ./hack/patch/cherrypick.sh

-Handles cherry-picks of PR(s) from etcd master to a stable etcd release branch automatically.
+Handles cherry-picks of PR(s) from etcd main to a stable etcd release branch automatically.

 ## Setup